-The prokaryotic immune system CRISPR-Cas is a defence system that protects prokaryotes against foreign DNA.
+The prokaryotic immune system CRISPR-Cas (clustered regularly interspaced short palindromic repeats-CRISPR-associated) is a defense system that protects prokaryotes against foreign DNA.
 The short CRISPR RNAs (crRNAs) are central components of this immune system.
-In CRISPR-Cas systems type I and III crRNAs are generated by the endonuclease Cas6.
-We developed a Cas6b-independent crRNA maturation pathway for the Haloferax type I-B system in vivo, that expresses a functional crRNA that we independently generated crRNA (icrRNA).
+In CRISPR-Cas systems type I and III, crRNAs are generated by the endonuclease Cas6.
+We developed a Cas6b-independent crRNA maturation pathway for the Haloferax type I-B system in vivo that expresses a functional crRNA, which we termed independently generated crRNA (icrRNA).
 The icrRNA is effective in triggering degradation of an invader plasmid carrying the matching protospacer sequence.
-The Cas6b-independent maturation icrRNA allowed mutation of the repeat sequence without interfering with signals important for Cas6b processing. generated 23 variants of the icrRNA and analysed them for activity in the interference icrRNAs with reaction. deletions mutations of the 3' handle are still active in triggering a interference reaction.
+The Cas6b-independent maturation of the icrRNA allowed mutation of the repeat sequence without interfering with signals important for Cas6b processing.
+We generated 23 variants of the icrRNA and analyzed them for activity in the interference reaction. icrRNAs with deletions or mutations of the 3' handle are still active in triggering an interference reaction.
 The complete 3' handle could be removed without loss of activity.
-However manipulations of the 5' handle mostly led to loss of interference activity.
-Furthermore we could show that in the presence of an icrRNA a strain without Cas6b ( $\triangle cas6b$ ) is still active in interference.
+However, manipulations of the 5' handle mostly led to loss of interference activity.
+Furthermore, we could show that in the presence of an icrRNA a strain without Cas6b ($\Delta cas6b$) is still active in interference. .